Asset Protection

 Support trusts are trusts created for the education of a beneficiary.
 Fortunately, this kind of income support can't be taken or claimed by beneficiary creditors until the assets of the trust are distributed to the beneficiary.

 Support trusts can also be used to provide financial support for the education of the spouse or children of a beneficiary.
+These trusts can be highly effective when the settlor wishes to provide for the educational needs of a family member while ensuring that the funds are used solely for that purpose.

 Discretionary Trusts